HP mulls legal action on Autonomy fraud claims, needs more time

 It took the writedown in November 2012, accusing Autonomy officials including former Chief Executive Mike Lynch of accounting fraud.
 Lynch has denied the allegations.

-Fallout from the purchase included the departure of three Hewlett-Packard directors, including Chairman Ray Lane, and criminal and civil probes by authorities in the United States and United Kingdom.
+Fallout from the purchase included the departure of two Hewlett-Packard directors, and prompted Chairman Ray Lane to give up that post.
+It also included criminal and civil probes by authorities in the United States and United Kingdom.

 In November, Breyer said shareholders could pursue a separate lawsuit accusing Hewlett-Packard and CEO Meg Whitman of failing to reveal soon enough in 2012 that the company may have overpaid for Autonomy or suspected fraud.

-Note: (This story was corrected to make clear Ray Lane gave up chairman post, not board seat)